DinaOluf/DinaOluf/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on my last exam, an accommodation booking website!
+- 🔭 I’m currently working on my Portfolio
 - 🌱 I’m currently learning more about Javascript Frameworks (React)!
 - 💬 Ask me about Design
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dina-olufsen-42922721a/)